eTextile/Matrix/Etching/README.md

 As part of a research on pressure sensitive textile matrices, we developed a new technique to improve the accuracy of the sensor.
 Composed of conductive strips arranged as grids, the sensor resolution is limited to 256 physicals sensors (16 by 16 matrix).
 To have a sensor of a convenient size (e.g. the width of the shoulders), the limited amount of stripes makes them a bit thicker than a finger width.
 This limitation makes the inter-strips gaps perceivable when sliding on the sensor.
 A physical interpolation between each of the conductive lines in the sensor matrix should fix this problem.
 We thus experimented different patterns of conductive strips such as zigzag or sine wave shapes , and this work illustrates the current state of our exploration.

-- References/Inspirations (please include links!) : /Mili Tharakan/ et /Hannah Perner-Wilson/ http://etextile-summercamp.org/2013/?p=596 + NIME 2017: https://etextile.github.io/resistiveMatrix/#Publications
+- References/Inspirations: Mili Tharakan et Hannah Perner-Wilson http://etextile-summercamp.org/2013/?p=596
 - Materials:
   - Vinegar – 17g
   - Hydrogen peroxide – 6g